EliasRut/Vector-Monkeys-Coding-Dojo/PROBLEM_DOMAINS.md

 ## Problem sets
 Each domain should cover the following topics, in approximately the same order:

-* Simple value types (Strings, booleans, integers, floats)
+* Simple value types (strings, booleans, integers, floats)
 * Return values
 * Variables and constants
 * Operations on variables
 * Functions
 * Conditional expressions
-* For Loops
+* For loops
 * Lists/Arrays
 * Objects
 * Classes